 As I opened my door to grab my dinner, there were more things than I expected on the table – a small wine bottle and a delicious-looking chocolate cake.
-I wondered if it was a mistake, until I read the card: “congratulations for your upcoming wedding, signed- the front desk team”.
+I wondered if it was a mistake until I read the card: “Congratulations on your upcoming wedding signed- the front desk team”.
 Thank you so much guys, you’re the best!
 You made my day.

 Anyway, today was generally a quite slow, unmotivated day, but I still did some photography work on the computer in the evening.
 I hope tomorrow will be better… and that I will get my swab test result!